 Please see below for a description of each conference activity:

-1. Manuscript Sample Critiques (submission deadline: March 30; feedback returned by April 30) – $200 each, up to three
+1. Manuscript Sample Critiques (submission deadline: October 4; feedback returned by November 5) – $200 each, up to three meetings

 One-on-one manuscript sample critique sessions on the morning and early afternoon of